mkudija/mkudija.github.io/reading-notes/_md/2017-03-17-Out of the Ashes.md

         * how far from your house you are comfortable letting your children play alone
         * the range of things you don’t vote on because people take care of them for themselves
 * Womanhood
-    * “Abortion is a dagger twisted into the heart of a woman” (122)
+    * “[[Abortion]] is a dagger twisted into the heart of a woman” (122)
     * home economics and money at the service of the family, lengthy discussion (125)
     * [[Sacred Art]]: one of his favorite paintings, The Holy Family with a Bird, 1645-1650, Madrid, Prado Museum by Bartolome Esteban Murillo: https://upload.wikimedia.org/wikipedia/commons/8/8b/Bartolom%C3%A9_Esteban_Perez_Murillo_008.jpg
 * Work
     * discussion against rent-seekers
 * Play